SSS Online Philippines website now allows any eligible SSS member to apply for an SSS Salary Loan online!

 (2) Apply for a Salary Loan Benefit

-Once your account is active, and you have a working SSS online account, then you can try to apply online for SSS Salary loan under E-Services.
-Here you will get your transaction number.
-At this point, inform your employer of your application.
+Once your account is active and you have a working SSS online account, then you can try to apply online for SSS Salary loan under E-Services.

 Below is additional info from MySSS website: